Skip to content

 Rent or bring skis and boots?

 Boots: bring your own if you own them.
-Rental boots fit badly, they hurt by day 3, and they're the #1 reason people don't ski past lunch on day 4.
-Buy boots fitted at a shop ($450–$650 Dalbello or Salomon) — they last 150+ ski days.
-Skis: rent at destination if you ski fewer than 15 days/year.
-High-performance demo rentals $60–$85/day, $380–$480/week at major Western resorts.
-Flying with skis: $50–$150/bag each way plus the risk of airline damage.
-Math: if rental + $0 airline = $420 total, buying + flying = $900+/trip once you account for airline fees.
-Rent unless you ski 20+ days/year.
+Rental boots fit badly, they hurt by day 3, and they're the #1 reason people quit by lunch on day 4.
+Boot fit accounts for 60% of skiing comfort — a well-fitted boot transforms the experience.
+Buy boots at a specialty ski shop ($450–$650 Dalbello Panterra, Lange RS, or Salomon S/PRO), get them heat-molded to your foot, and they last 150+ ski days.
+This is the single most worth-it ski purchase you can make.
+Skis: rent at destination if you ski fewer than 12–15 days/year.
+High-performance demo rentals run $60–$85/day, $350–$480/week at major Western resorts (Vail, Whistler, Park City).
+Flying with skis: $50–$150/bag each way plus the risk of airline damage to bindings.
+The math: rental $420 total + $0 airline fees vs bringing skis $900+ per trip once you account for round-trip airline fees and the occasional binding damage.
+Rent unless you ski 18+ days/year.

 The layering system that works

-Feet, hands, head
+Feet, hands, and head

-Après-ski clothing
+Après-ski clothing (separate from ski clothes)

 Tech for ski trips

-Medical for ski trips
+Medical kit for ski trips

-Luggage configuration
+Luggage configuration by equipment strategy

-Destination-specific notes
+Destination-specific additions

 FAQ on ski packing